ziyoung/better-wilcom-docs/wilcom-docs/Lettering/lettering_custom/Save_custom_fonts.md

 ## To save custom fonts...

-1Digitize the objects that make up the new letter, and select them.
+1. Digitize the objects that make up the new letter, and select them.

 ![CustomLetter2.png](assets/CustomLetter2.png)

-2Select Object > Create Letter.
+2. Select Object > Create Letter.

 ![CreateLetter00053.png](assets/CreateLetter00053.png)

-3Click Create.
+3. Click Create.
 The Create Alphabet dialog opens.

 ![CreateAlphabet.png](assets/CreateAlphabet.png)

-4Enter a name for your new font.
+4. Enter a name for your new font.

-5Enter spacing in the Default Letter Spacing field.
+5. Enter spacing in the Default Letter Spacing field.
 As a rule of thumb:

 - Use 8-10% for standard fonts such as block and serif styles.
 - Use 0% for script-style fonts.

-6Select a method of joining adjacent letters in the Default Join Type list.
+6. Select a method of joining adjacent letters in the Default Join Type list.

 | Option       | Function                                                                                                                                              |
 | ------------ | ----------------------------------------------------------------------------------------------------------------------------------------------------- |